Hernani, New South Wales

 Hernani is a village that is found in the Northern Rivers region of New South Wales, Australia.
 It is situated approximately 44 km West of Dorrigo and 106 km South of Grafton.

 Geography

 Hernani covers an area of 238.9467 square kilometres.

 Transport

 The locality is accessible from Grafton via Armidale Road Where it ends and joins Waterfall Way.

 The nearest airport is located by the Coffs Harbour Airport.

 Name

-Major Edward Parke, an early squatter, named the area after its resemblance of similair lans scapes of Hernani in the Spanish Basque province of Commons.
+Major Edward Parke, an early squatter, named the area after its resemblance of similar landscapes of Hernani in the Spanish Basque province of Commons.

 Schools

 The Hernani Public School serving the Surrounding location of Hernani it is a primary school established in 1897.

 Demographics

 At the 2021 census, Hernani had a population of 117 people.

 At the 2016 census, Hernani recorded a population of 126 people.